The Story of Alexander Graham Bell

 Ending Explained: The Story of Alexander Graham Bell

-The final moments of The Story of Alexander Graham Bell reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of The Story of Alexander Graham Bell reflect the creative choices of the filmmakers and align with the tone of the narrative.

 The Story of Alexander Graham Bell Real vs. Reel: Is it Based on a True Story?